Cost & Coverage

-Medical exams are similar to a basic physical.
+Life insurance medical exams are similar to a basic physical.
 The exam is free, and a technician will come to your home or workplace on your schedule.

 An insurance agent will ask you a few simple lifestyle and health questions.

-An underwriter will use all the collected info to decide on a final premium rate, which should be similar to the quotes you received.
+A life insurance underwriter will use all the collected info to decide on a final premium rate, which should be similar to the quotes you received.

 After you sign your policy and send your first premium payment, your life insurance will be active and your loved ones will be protected!

+Want to know a secret?
 For most people, the cheapest life insurance policy is the best one.
 But some insurers differ in how they assess people of different ages or with different health conditions.